haxiepie/Canvas-Stealth-Guard/README.md

 ### Purpose

-The primary goal of this script is to maintain a consistent user experience on  Canvas, where it may be important for the page to appear as "always active" for tracking or testing purposes.
-This script works by:
-- **Spoofing Focus:** Ensures the document and window always appear focused, even if the user navigates away or minimizes the browser.
-- **Overriding Visibility:** Keeps the page's visibility state always "visible," preventing it from being marked as hidden or inactive.
-- **Blocking Events:** Prevents specific browser events (e.g., `focus`, `blur`, `visibilitychange`) from triggering, which could interfere with platform functionality.
+Sometimes Canvas (or other platforms) freak out if you stop paying attention — it might pause stuff or flag you as inactive.
+This script makes sure your page *always* looks active, so you don’t get interrupted or accidentally kicked out.
+Here’s what it does:

+* **Fakes Focus:** Makes the page act like it’s always got your attention, even if you’re not looking.
+* **Visibility Hack:** Keeps the page saying “I’m still here!” so it doesn’t get hidden or paused.
+* **Block Events:** Stops those annoying browser events that tell the page you switched tabs or left.

 ### How It Works

-- **Visibility Override:** The script overrides the `document.visibilityState` and `document.hidden` properties to always return values indicating the page is visible and active.
+* It tricks the browser’s `document.visibilityState` and `document.hidden` so they always say the page is visible.
-- **Focus Spoofing:** By modifying `document.hasFocus()` and `window.hasFocus()`, it prevents the platform from detecting when the user switches tabs or windows.
-- **Event Blocking:** Blocks events like `visibilitychange`, `blur`, `focus`, and `pagehide`, which are commonly used to detect when a user navigates away from the page.
+* It fakes `document.hasFocus()` and `window.hasFocus()` to make the site think you never left.
+* It blocks events like `visibilitychange`, `blur`, and `focus` so the site can’t tell when you go AFK.

+### When Would You Use This?

+* Taking quizzes or tests on Canvas and want to avoid getting flagged for leaving the page.
+* Using web apps that pause or block stuff when you switch tabs — this keeps them running smoothly.
+* Basically anytime you want the site to think you’re glued to the screen, even if you’re not.

-### Use Cases
+### How To Use It

-- **Canvas and Other Educational Platforms:** This script can be particularly useful for preventing activity tracking issues, ensuring that your page always appears focused and active during testing or quiz-taking on platforms like Canvas.
-- **Preventing Unwanted Interruptions:** It can be used to ensure that web apps don’t mistakenly think the user has navigated away from the page, preventing interruptions and improving the overall user experience.

-### Usage

-To use the script, simply include it as an extension in your web page, and it will automatically begin overriding visibility and focus events to maintain an active state.
-When you do not need it, go to extensions and turn it off.
+Just install it as an extension or include it on your page, and boom — it’ll keep everything “active” for you.
+When you don’t need it, just toggle it off.

-If you have any questions or need further clarification, feel free to reach out via GitHub or Discord.
+Questions?
+Hit me up on GitHub or Discord!